-The Florida Hospital Cancer Institute is dedicated to the support and education of patients diagnosed with breast cancer.
+The Florida Hospital Cancer Institute is dedicated to the support and education of patients diagnosed with breast cancer in Orlando, across the state and around the country.
 To help you understand how breast cancer is diagnosed, the types and stages of breast cancer, what treatment options are available to you and how to live with breast cancer before, during and after treatment, FHCI has assembled the following resources.

 The National Comprehensive Cancer Network (NCCN) Guidelines are the most comprehensive and most frequently updated clinical practice guidelines available in any area of medicine.
 To view the NCCN Guidelines for Patients for breast cancer, click here.

 Learn more about the risk factors that can lead to breast cancer and the state-of-the-art tools and technologies Florida Hospital Cancer Institute uses to diagnose your breast cancer.

 If you’ve just been diagnosed, this section will help you learn about the different types of breast cancer and what the different stages of breast cancer are.